SpongePowered/SpongeDocs/source/devs/guidelines.rst

 We follow `Google's Java Style Guidelines <https://google-styleguide.googlecode.com/svn/trunk/javaguide.html>`_ with a few additions and modifications, which are described herein.

 .. tip::
     You can use our code styles for Eclipse or IntelliJ IDEA to let your IDE format the code correctly for you.
-See :doc:`workspace` for more information.
+See :doc:`../../workspace/getting-started` for more information.

 * Line endings